-succession of contact periods of a test piece with the preconditioning water (3.22) before contact with the test water preconditioning water water used for preconditioning prepared as described in 5.4.1 reference water water described as without odour, flavour, colour and turbidity conforming to the requirements in 5.4.2 test water water used for testing purposes prepared as described in 5.4.3 and 5.4.4 migration water:

-test water which has been in contact with a test piece under specified conditions blank water test water which has been kept at the same specified conditions as migration water but without contact with the test piece disinfection treatment water preconditioning water containing chlorine as described in 5.3.2 tap water drinking water distributed by a public supplier demineralised water water conforming to the requirements in EN ISO 3696 for Grade 3.
+succession of contact periods of a test piece with the preconditioning water (3.15) before contact with the test water preconditioning water water used for preconditioning prepared as described in 5.3.1 test water water used for testing purposes prepared as described in 5.3.2 and used in accordance with 5.3.3 and 5.3.4 migration water test water that has been in contact with a test piece under specified conditions blank water test water which has been kept at the same specified conditions as migration water but without contact with the test piece disinfection treatment water preconditioning water containing chlorine as described in 5.2.2 tap water drinking water distributed by a public supplier demineralized water water conforming to the requirements in EN ISO 3696 for Grade 3

 NOTE Tap water is used as a lubricant/coolant for the sawing and coring operations used to obtain test pieces generally from products of large dimensions.
-See normative Annexes A, B and C.
+See normative Annex A, Annex B and Annex C.